 Tempeh Reuben Cooking Tips

-In addition, since virtually every soybean crop grown in the United States is genetically modified, I recommend looking for tempeh products with a label that explicitly states they’re made from organic non-GMO soy.
+In addition, since 94 percent of soybeans grown in the United States are genetically modified,7 I recommend looking for tempeh products with a label that explicitly states they’re made with organic non-GMO soy.

 Why Is Tempeh Reuben Good for You?

-Probiotics play a vital role in the development and operation of the mucosal immune system in your digestive tract, and aid in the production of antibodies to pathogens.
-This makes a healthy gut a major factor in maintaining optimal health, as a robust immune system is your top defense system against many forms of disease.
-Packed with essential nutrients, such as vitamin K2 and B vitamins, fermented foods:
+Probiotics play a vital role in the development and operation of the mucosal immune system in your digestive tract and aid in the production of antibodies against pathogens.11 This makes a healthy gut a major factor in maintaining optimal health, as a robust immune system is your top defense system against many forms of disease.12 Packed with essential nutrients such as vitamin K2 and B vitamins,13 fermented foods help:

-Another wonderful ingredient in this tempeh recipe is coconut oil, which offers an array of impressive health benefits, such as:
+Another wonderful ingredient in this tempeh recipe is coconut oil, which offers an array of impressive health benefits by helping:

-To learn more about the basics and the benefits of fermented foods, I suggest you read my article “Fermented Foods: How to ‘Culture’ Your Way to Optimal Health.”
-Get the most out of coconut oil by using it in recipes that require heating.
-Coconut oil is ideal for all sorts of cooking and baking, as it can withstand higher temperatures without being damaged like many other oils.
+To learn more about the benefits of fermented foods, I suggest reading my article, “Fermented Foods Gaining Popularity as Health Benefits Become More Widely Recognized.”
+On the other hand, you may get the most out of coconut oil by using it in recipes that require heating.
+Coconut oil is ideal for all sorts of cooking and baking, as it can withstand higher temperatures without being damaged unlike many other oils.26